Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ## Delegate Strategy

 Uses a provided `Func<object, Task<string>>` to determine the tenant.
 For example the lambda function `context => Task.FromResult("contoso")` would use "contoso" as the identifier when resolving the tenant for every request.
 This strategy is good to use for testing or simple logic.
+This strategy is configured as transient and multiple instances can be registered.

 Configure by calling `WithDelegateStrategy` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class.
 A `Func<object, Task<string>>`is passed in which will be used with each request to resolve the tenant.
 A lambda or async lambda can be used as the parameter: